-If you’re worried about paying expensive medical bills for doctor visits, tests and other out-of-hospital services, the Medicare Safety Net can help reduce your out-of-pocket costs.
+If you’re worried about paying expensive medical bills for doctor visits, tests and other out-of-hospital services, the Medicare Safety Net may be able to help reduce some of your out-of-pocket costs.

-The Medicare Safety Net provides additional financial support to Australians with high medical costs by reducing their expenses for out-of-hospital Medicare services, such as x-rays and blood tests.
-They continue to pay the same upfront amount for doctors, tests and other services but receive a higher Medicare benefit when their medical expenses reach a threshold each calendar year.
+The Medicare Safety Net works by providing additional financial support to Australians with high medical costs by increasing their Medicare rebate for out-of-hospital healthcare services, such as x-rays and blood tests.1

 You may be eligible for the Medicare Safety Net if you spend a lot of money visiting GPs and specialists or undergoing an array of scans, pathology and diagnostic tests listed on the Medicare Benefits Schedule (MBS).
 However, it doesn’t apply to treatments you receive as a hospital patient or for day surgery.